-Add cubed butternut squash and peeled garlic cloves to a baking sheet and drizzle with 1 Tbsp olive oil and a pinch each salt and pepper.
+Add cubed butternut squash and peeled garlic cloves to a baking sheet and drizzle with half of the olive oil (1 Tbsp as original recipe is written // adjust if altering batch size) and a pinch each salt and pepper.
 Toss to combine.

 Bake for 15-20 minutes, or until all squash is fork tender.

-Transfer squash and garlic to a blender or food processor with remaining 1 Tbsp olive oil and maple syrup.
+Transfer squash and garlic to a blender or food processor with remaining olive oil (1 Tbsp as original recipe is written // adjust if altering batch size) and maple syrup.
 Purée until creamy and smooth, adding more olive oil or a touch of water if it's too thick.
 The consistency should be creamy and spreadable (not pourable).

 Taste and adjust seasonings as needed.
 Set aside.